How to Manage Work Life Balance while Navigating Ills and Chills by Good Health

 Exercise

-Keeping up regular exercise that you enjoy, whether its lifting weights at the gym, running or dancing around the house can support a healthy immune system.
-However, if you feel like you’ve got a bit of the ills and chills then it pays to back off the training and rest.
+Keeping up regular exercise that you enjoy, whether it’s lifting weights at the gym, running, or dancing around the house. regular, appropriate and moderate can support a healthy immune system and microbiome.
+However, if you feel like you’ve got a bit of the ills and chills, then it pays to back off the training and rest.

 Sleep and Natural Light

-These two go hand in hand because natural light in your eyes first thing in the morning supports your circadian rhythm which supports your sleep at night.
-While you sleep at night your immune system is working hard alongside your liver and lymphatic system taking out the trash and keeping you healthy.
+These two go hand in hand because natural light in your eyes first thing in the morning supports your circadian rhythm, which in turn supports your sleep at night.
+While you sleep at night, your immune system is working hard alongside your liver and lymphatic system, taking out the trash and keeping you healthy.

-Here’s some tips and tricks to manage the ills and chills work/life juggle:
+Here are some tips and tricks to manage the ills and chills, work/life juggle:

-Let your colleagues know straight away that your off work.
+Let your colleagues know straight away that you’re off work.
 Delegate as many tasks as you can if they are urgent and can be passed on.
-Reschedule meetings as you won’t be at your best.
-Communication is key, your colleagues will appreciate it.
+Reschedule meetings, as you won’t be at your best.
+Communication is key; your colleagues will appreciate it.

-Put on your do not disturb and block yourself out some rest time.
+Put on your ‘do not disturb’ and block out some rest time for yourself.
 This is most important for a faster recovery.

-As the brain becomes foggy and the fatigue takes over, you’ll thank yourself for setting reminders on tasks that maybe due.
-Even colour coding your Work in Progress (WIP), will reduce your stress when you can, at a glance, check in to see if there is anything you need to urgently delegate or do.
+As the brain becomes foggy and the fatigue takes over, you’ll thank yourself for setting reminders on tasks that may be due.
+Even colour-coding your work in progress (WIP) will reduce your stress, so when you can, at a glance, check in to see if there is anything you need to urgently delegate or do.

-Have in the freezer, pre-made meals like soups and stews ready to go.
+Have pre-made meals, like soups and stews, in the freezer ready to go.
 Easy to heat and eat.
 There’s nothing like chicken bone broth soup when you’re under the weather.

 And finally, Don’t forget your Viralex® Attack Day & Night!